Council Kerbside recycling

 A 2018 audit of kerbside recycling bins found that over 16% of material placed in these bins, can’t be recycled through the council recycling system.
 These are known as contaminates.
-These items end up in landfill and often end up increasing the cost of recycling.
+These items have to be sorted out and transported to landfill, adding to the cost of recycling.

 You can reduce contamination and support recycling by:

 - Keeping up-to-date with what is and isn’t accepted in your kerbside recycling bin by contacting your council or visiting www.recycling.vic.gov.au

 - Emptying all containers before placing them in the recycle bin.

 - Placing all items in the recycling bin loose.
 Bagged material is not accepted.

 - Purchasing products that contain recycled materials.
 Look for recycled plastic content symbols on the packaging and visit Planet Ark’s Recycled Products Directory for assistance finding recycled products.